Transport in Tel Aviv: Bus transport

 The new Tel Aviv Central Bus Station is the biggest bus terminal in Israel, 400 meters from the old central bus station.

 The main bus network in Tel Aviv is operated by Dan Bus Company, with some metropolitan lines operated by Egged, Kavim, Afikim, and Metropoline.
 Few lines are dedicated to Tel Aviv, most lines serving Tel Aviv have their terminus in one of the neighboring cities.
 The Egged Bus Cooperative, the world's second-largest bus company, provides most intercity transportation.
-Intercity transportation to certain destinations is offered by other companies, including Kavim, Dan, Metropoline, Superbus and Afikim.
+Intercity transportation to certain destinations is offered by other companies, including Kavim, Dan, Metropoline, and Afikim.

 Following is a partial list of destinations for every bus company:

 Most intercity lines use the central bus station or the 2000 Terminal (Arlozorov Terminal) located next to the Tel Aviv Central railway station.
 The 2000 Terminal is the second most important terminal in Tel Aviv, and all lines from the central bus station heading North stop there.